 2 February 2016: Arsenal played out a goalless draw with Southampton.

 2 February 2020: Arsenal played out a goalless draw with Burnley as part of a 10 match unbeaten run in all competitions.

 3 February 1894: Last game for Charlie Booth.
 He played in the first ever league match for Woolwich Arsenal, and was a member of the team that played City Ramblers in the FA Cup in which he was one of the three who each scored three.
 It was also the first league game for Arthur Worrell.

 3 February 1899 Bob John born.
 He was Knighton’s most successful signing, and played for Arsenal 470 times – more than any other player up to the outbreak of the second world war.

-3 February 1902: QPR 2 Woolwich Arsenal 2 in Arsenal’s first season in the London league.
-The crowd of 600 showed that they were not impressed by the league – but matters were not helped with the game kicking off at 2.15pm on a monday.
+3 February 1902: QPR 2 Woolwich Arsenal 2 in Arsenal’s second season in the London League.
+The crowd of 600 showed that they were not impressed by the league – but matters were not helped with the game kicking off at 2.15pm on a Monday.

 3 February 1906: Arsenal beat Watford in 2nd round of FA Cup en route to the club’s first ever semi-final.

 3 February 1909: Albert Beney signed for Arsenal from Hastings & St Leonards.
 He went on to play 16 times for Arsenal in the league and scored six goals before moving on to Carlisle United in 1910.